 interprets the leading spaces as nonnumeric characters.)

-cannot perform numeric justification on a number once you have added NumericGroupSeparator characters or have appended a currency symbol. ($JUSTIFY
+cannot perform numeric justification on a number once you have added NumericGroupSeparator characters or have prepended a currency symbol. ($JUSTIFY

 interprets NumericGroupSeparators or currency symbols as nonnumeric characters.)

-Therefore, to properly add NumericGroupSeparators, round fractional digits, append a currency symbol, and right-align the resulting number, you use $FNUMBER
+Therefore, to properly add NumericGroupSeparators, round fractional digits, prepend a currency symbol, and right-align the resulting number, you use $FNUMBER

 to perform rounding and inserting of NumericGroupSeparators.
 You then use $JUSTIFY